xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 9. Retirement/401k accounts- provide plan terms that describe the terms & conditions of withdrawal *(if withdrawal is only allowed with termination, retirement or death, funds cannot be used as reserves)*
 10. Letter from Present Landlord or managing agent (or signed and dated letter from parents confirming you currently reside with them free of rent)

 The financial documents the building needed to provide include a questionnaire for which I need to pay $250 (The questionnaire was required because the bank had not approved a loan for this building this year.
-I had to pay the coop management company $250 to release the questionnaire to the bank).
+I had to pay the co-op management company $250 to release the questionnaire to the bank).
 The building provided.

 In addition to the documentation, the lender will also hire an appraiser to evaluate the value of the property to give the lender confidence that the homeowner is not over-borrowing for a property.

 After all the financial documents and appraisal report are received, the underwriting process began.

-## Getting Coop Board Approval
+## Getting Co-op Board Approval

-While I waited for the Loan Commitment Letter, I prepared for the coop application.
+While I waited for the Loan Commitment Letter, I prepared for the co-op application.
 My real-estate agent completed the application for me while I provided him all the required documents, a lot of which overlapped with the documents I needed to submit to the lender.
 Below are the documents I prepared for the application, which I split up into two categories (easy and long lead time / effort):

 Easy Stuff